agsheves/Decis-Country-Data-API/README.md

 # Decis Intelligence Country Info API
 The code repository and API docs for Decis users

-**DRAFT - these documents currently refer to the test version of the endpoint.**
+*NOTE* - these documents refer to the test version of the **agent** endpoint.
+The **country information** endpoint is better suited for routine and bulk country data access.
+[That endpoint is explained here](https://github.com/agsheves/Decis-Country-Data-API/tree/main)

 # Overview of the API